 This page lists Surrey locations for which Petroleum Exploration and Development Licences (PEDLs) have been issued – and you can see a map at the bottom of this page.

 In this area, the target is most likely to be ‘tight oil’ and a technique called acid stimulation is likely to be used.
-This is likely to be unconventional: we are advised that drilling for tight oil is likely to involve cluster drilling and multi-well pads with long laterals; radioactive flaring; radioactive waste; fluid containment issues; compressor stations; noise of drilling flaring and pumping and heavy industrialisation.
+Drilling for tight oil is likely to involve cluster drilling and multi-well pads with long laterals; radioactive flaring; radioactive waste; fluid containment issues; compressor stations; noise of drilling flaring and pumping and heavy industrialisation.
 Read more about acidisation in this leaflet published by Keith Taylor MEP.

 This round-up is compiled by volunteers and information is presented in good faith.
 However we are not experts and you are advised to do your own research.
 If anyone has further news or information about any oil or gas drilling planned or taking place in Surrey, please contact us.